ananth3/ID-Proofs-Text-Extraction-using-YOLO-and-Tesseract-/README.md

 Yolo weights file link : https://drive.google.com/file/d/11tkl6p3ka_pp8tJIVhiwjh3GlvsVzibN/view?usp=sharing

-In this project, for text extraction, we need to detect and recognize the regions of the text on an Aadhar image using YOLO and Tesseract.
+In this project, for text extraction, we need to detect and recognize the regions of the text in Aadhar images using YOLO and Tesseract.
 ### Steps in YOLO Training using Darknet Framework
 - Collect data (Aadhar images)
 - Annotate data using LabelImg (Image annotation tool)